 Table Mountain History

 Table Mountain is the iconic landmark that is the backdrop overlooking the city of Cape Town.
-Table Mountain is a mesa that stands about one kilometre high 1,087 metres.
+It is a mesa that stands about one kilometre high 1,087 metres.
 It is one of the oldest mountains in the world.
 The rocks that make up the mountain are approximately 600 million years old.
-Table Mountain itself is about 240 million years old. even older than the Alps, Andes, Rockies and the Himalayas.
-The mountain consists of 450- to 510-million-year-old (Ordovician) rocks belonging to the two lowermost layers of the Cape Fold Mountains.
-It was originally three to four times higher than it is today.
-However, millions of years of erosion have lowered the peaks.
+Table Mountain history dates back about 240 million years. even older than the Alps, Andes, Rockies and the Himalayas.

-First recorded climb
+First recorded climb of Table Mountain.

 The first European to see the Cape in 1448 was Bartolomeu Dias.
 Vasco da Gama also paid a visit.
 The first recorded climb of the mountain was by the Portuguese navigator, Admiral Antonio de Saldanha in 1503.
 It was de Saldanha who gave the mountain its name, naming it Taboa da caba, meaning table of the cape.
 In Afrikaans the name is Tafelberg.
 Since then, many people from all around the world have climbed the mountain. the cable car first opened in 1929.
 Reaching the summit was made a whole lot easier.
 More than 22 million people have used the cable car which was renovated and reopened in 1997.